-Retention Value High Priority for Retention Medium Consider for Retention Low Consider for Removal Remove Priority for Removal Redgum Tree No. 2, 6, 10 1, 4, 7, 8, 9 3, 11 5 and should be retained and protected.
-Consent required from owner if removal required.
+Retention Value High Priority for Retention Medium Consider for Retention Low Consider for Removal Remove Priority for Removal Redgum Tree No. 6, 10, 11, 13, 14, 15, 16, 17, 18, 19, 20,22, 23, 24, 25 1, 2, 3, 4, 6, 9 5, 7, 8, 12, 21

-- 5.5 AS4970 (2009) section 3, 3.3.3 requires the Project Arborist to demonstrate that where a retained tree is subject to a major encroachment (>10% of area of TPZ) it can be protected to remain viable - 5.6 Tree 7, 9 & 10 Callistemon viminalis Weeping Bottlebrush, Callistemon 'Harkness' Harkness Bottlebrush, Callistemon viminalis 'Dawson River' Dawson River Weeper, these specimens were found in fair health & good vigour at time of assessment. - Trees viability to development; these specimens are not impacted by the proposed development.
+- AS4970 (2009) section 3, 3.3.3 requires the Project Arborist to demonstrate that where a retained tree is subject to a major encroachment (>10% of area of TPZ) it can be protected to remain viable - 5.6 Tree 4, 5, 6 & 7 Eucalyptus tereticornis Forest Red Gum, these specimens were found in fair health & good vigour at time of assessment. - Trees viability to development; these specimens are not impacted by the proposed development.
 The project arborist is to certify that installation of protection measures have been installed as per D/A conditions prior to commencement and works are to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-These specimens should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a Tree Protection Zone (TPZ) setback of 3.6 metres (m) for T7 & T9 & 6.0m for T10 from centre of trunk (COT), the setback for the proposed driveway adjacent to these specimens is estimated at >3.0m from COT, which is a minor encroachment.
-These specimens are sufficiently setback from the development to not be affected. - 5.7 Tree 2 Liquidambar styraciflua - Sweet Gum, this neighbouring property specimen was found in good health & vigour at time of assessment. - Trees viability to development; this specimen is not impacted by the proposed development.
+These specimens should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 8.4m for Tree (T)4, 4.8m for T5, 7.2m for T6 & T7 from COT, the setback for the proposed development & driveway adjacent to these specimens is estimated at 8.4m for T4, 4.8m for T5, 5.0m for T6 & 4.0m for T7 from COT, which is a minor encroachment.
+These specimens are sufficiently setback from the development to not be affected. - 5.7 Tree 8 & 10 Eucalyptus ?nicholii Narrow leafed Black Peppermint & Corymbia maculata Spotted Gum, these specimens were found in fair & good health & good vigour at time of assessment. - Trees viability to development; these specimens are not impacted by the proposed development, but the driveway will be a major encroachment.
 The project arborist is to certify that installation of protection measures have been installed as per D/A conditions prior to commencement and works are to be monitored throughout the project at approx. 3 mthly intervals depending on the length of the development.
-This specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a Tree Protection Zone (TPZ) setback of 3.6m from COT, the setback for the proposed basement adjacent to this specimen is estimated at >3.5m from COT, which is a minor encroachment.
-This specimen is sufficiently setback from the development to not be affected.
+This specimen should remain viable beyond completion of development provided recommended installation & protection measures are adhered too. - Development Impacts: AS4970 (2009) section 3 requires a TPZ setback of 14.4m for T8 & 9.6m for T10 from COT, the setback for the proposed driveway adjacent to these specimens is estimated at 7.0m & 4.5m respectively from COT, which is a major encroachment by the proposed development.